brainhubeu/react-carousel/docs/plugins/plugins.md

 <br/><br/>

 ### fastSwipe plugin
-While dragging, it doesn't matter which slide is the nearest one, but in what direction you dragged.
+While dragging, it doesn't matter which slide is the nearest one, but in what direction you drag.

 usage:
 ```jsx